jfarmer/exercises-js-basic-syntax/exercises/count-larger-than/README.md

-# Find Largest Number
+# Count Larger Than X

-Given a list of numbers, let's invent a process to find the largest number.
+Given a list of numbers and a specific number, let's invent a process to count how many numbers in the list are larger than that specific number.
+For example, if the list is `[10, 45, -2, 109]` and number is `13` then there are `2` numbers larger than `13` in the list.

 ## Contents <!-- omit in toc -->